 Each has its uses in trade show lighting.
 Below is a quick, high-level introduction to when to use which.

 Warm Light (2,000K – 3,000K)

 For overall, nonspecific booth illumination, warm light is often the best bet.
-Just think of the dim lights at a romantic restaurant – they create a cozy atmosphere without making you have to squint, but you wouldn’t want to need much detail in your perception.
+Just think of the dim lights at a romantic restaurant – they create a cozy atmosphere without making you squint to see.

 Cool Light (3,000K – 4,500K)

 Cooler trade show lighting is better for highlighting specific items.
 It’s also good for lighting up a workspace so you can see everything you’re doing.
 Thus, the kitchen in that romantic restaurant will have light that’s more like this.

 You can create a sense of depth in your lighting by mixing warm lights with cool.
 That is, you can direct people’s attention to specific spots by illuminating them with brighter, whiter, cooler light, similar to photography.